-This is my comparison of Zwift vs. Wahoo SYSTM (formerly, the Sufferfest).
-I tested them both to help you decide which one you should use.
+This is my comparison of Zwift vs. Wahoo SYSTM (formerly the Sufferfest).
+I tested them both to help you decide which one to use.
+Both are among the best indoor cycling apps, but their concepts differ.

 While Zwift is highly socially oriented, Wahoo SYSTM suits those who don’t mind training solo and want greater sports diversity.